Nigel Unwin: Honors

 Unwin was elected a Fellow of the Royal Society (FRS) in 1983, and of Trinity College, Cambridge in 1987.
-He is an Honorary Fellow of the Royal Microscopical Society.
+He is an Honorary Fellow of the Royal Microscopical Society and a Fellow of the Academy of Medical Sciences.
 His awards include the Rosenstiel Award for Basic Medical Research (1991), the Louis-Jeantet Prize for Medicine (1996), the Gregori Aminoff Prize in Crystallography (1999), and the Royal Society Croonian Lecture and Medal (2000).